hvpham-yorku/project-group_14/doc/sprint0/done.md

 - Meets all functional requirements outlined in user stories.
 - Adheres to non-functional requirements such as usability, reliability, and maintainability.

-### Analytics and Monitoring

-- Relevant analytics are implemented to monitor feature usage and performance.
-- Errors are logged appropriately for future troubleshooting.

 ## Team Agreement